jairojair/basic-auth/README.md

     	--[[

     	Use credentials from database, file, memory, whatever.
-    	This example used vars :)
+    	This example was used vars :)

     	--]]